jan-podlipny/Machine-Learning-NG/README.md

 # Machine-Learning-NG
-My solutions in python for programming exercises from Andrew Ng Coursera course
+My solutions in python for programming exercises for Stanford ML course on Coursera